What is Agent Messenger?

 | Auto-extraction | Pulls tokens from desktop apps automatically |

-| Multi-platform | Slack, Discord, and Microsoft Teams |
+| Multi-platform | Slack, Discord, Microsoft Teams, Telegram, and Channel Talk (beta) |

 | Multi-workspace | Switch between workspaces/servers easily |